 A 30-day/60-day restriction requires the driver to wait 30 days before requesting a 60-day restricted driving privilege.
 This only allows for more limited driving in connection with employment, education, alcohol treatment, or ignition interlock services.

 Missouri DWI Lawyer for Driving Privileges and Criminal Case

 Legal representation for a DWI is unique in that it can involve both the criminal and administrative cases.
 These are separate types of hearings and require an understanding of how each system operates.
 Having a local DWI lawyer who understands how things work in your local Missouri criminal court and Department of Revenue hearing can be a great benefit in helping you keep your driving privileges and avoiding a criminal conviction.

 Consult an Experienced Raymore DWI Attorney

 The consequences of any DWI conviction can include a suspended or revoked license, making it difficult for you to get to work, school, or live a normal life.
 There is only a limited time to request a hearing to keep your license from being suspended.
 You must act quickly to have an opportunity to keep your driving privileges.
-Joshua Wilson is an experienced Missouri DWI attorney who can represent you throughout the administrative and criminal court process.
-Contact the Joshua Wilson Law Firm today online or by calling (816) 331-9968.
+Higher Level Legal is an experienced Missouri DWI Law Firm who can represent you throughout the administrative and criminal court process.
+Contact the Higher Level Legal Law Firm today online or by calling (816) 331-9968.